peterhinch/micropython_eeprom/README.md

 ## 1.5 Performance

-FRAM is truly byte-addressable: its speed is limited only by the speed of the I2C or SPI interface (SPI being much faster).
+FRAM and SPIRAM are truly byte-addressable: speed is limited only by the speed of the I2C or SPI interface (SPI being much faster).

 Reading from EEPROM chips is fast.
 Writing is slower, typically around 5ms.
 However where multiple bytes are written, that 5ms applies to a page of data so